Finnish engineer Valmet to buy rest of valve maker Neles

-HELSINKI (Reuters) -Finnish engineering firm Valmet said it will take full ownership of Neles on Friday, triggering a rise of more than 11% in the Finnish valve maker’s shares.
+HELSINKI (Reuters) -Finnish engineering firm Valmet said it will take full ownership of Neles on Friday, triggering a rise of nearly 13% in the Finnish valve maker’s shares and a drop of 7% for Valmet.

 Valmet began raising its stake in Neles in 2020 after a bid by Alfa Laval, which was later dropped after the Swedish firm failed to get shareholder approval.

-Valmet said it now plans to buy the 70% of Neles it does not already own at 14.22 euros per share, which represents a premium of 16.4% to Thursday’s closing price.
+Valmet said it has secured support from shareholders representing 45% of shares in Neles and now plans to buy the 70% of Neles it does not already own at 14.22 euros per share, a premium of 16.4% to Thursday’s closing price.

+“Neles’ share reaction reflects the premium and confidence in the merger most likely going through in general meetings and regulatory approval,” analyst Antti Viljakainen from Inderes told Reuters.

 Valmet’s shares were down more than 5% on news of the deal, which the companies said in a statement they expect to complete on Jan.
-1, 2022 to create a combination with a revenue of 4.3 billion euros ($5.1 billion) and 17,000 employees.
+1, 2022 to create an entity with a revenue of 4.3 billion euros ($5.1 billion) and 17,000 employees.

-The combined market value of the two companies was 7.43 billion euros before the market opened on Friday, with Neles accounting for 1.84 million euros.
+The combined market value of the two companies was 7.43 billion euros before the market opened on Friday, with Neles accounting for 1.84 billion euros.

 Valmet’s largest shareholder, the Finnish government’s investment company Solidium, said it supported the planned takeover and added it would own 9.1% of the new entity.